Growing trees and shrubs in containers is a great way to add instant colour and form to your patio or terrace while perfectly framing your doorway.

 Often seen in evergreens, such as Bay, Box and Conifers, there are coloured-foliage plants, too, such as Photinia ‘Red Robin’ or the deciduous flamingo willow:

 There are a number of hardy flowering and berrying shrubs which are also grown as standards, including:

 In a similar vein to standards, other forms of topiary include pyramids, cones and spirals.
 Again, they require regular trimming to keep a compact shape.

-As in standard plants, it's generally bay, conifers and box which are grown in this fashion.
+As in standard plants, it's generally Bay, Conifers and Box grown in this fashion.

-Switching it up from the more traditional evergreens and ornamentals, growing a miniature fruit tree is not only a good talking point but also provides something to add to the table.
+Growing a miniature fruit tree is not only switches things up from the more traditional trees, but they are also a good talking point and provide something to add to the table.

 Growing fruit trees does require more attention, but the sweet taste of success can make it all the more rewarding.